 Connections Media was acquired by Next15 Communications in 2013 and became a part of Outcast in 2019.

 MINDSHARE INTERNET CAMPAIGNS LLC

 One of the first-of-its-kind digital agencies, mindshare helped organizations leverage communications opportunities created by new technologies.
 The company pioneered digital advocacy helped establish an industry.

 Mindshare became Virilion in 2007 and was acquired by RepEquity in 2011.

 1994 - 1997

-Headquartered in Washington, with an international presence in Brussels, CDT works inclusively across sectors and the political spectrum to find tangible solutions to today's most pressing internet policy challenges.
+Headquartered in Washington, with an international presence in Brussels, CDT works across sectors and the political spectrum to find tangible solutions to today's most pressing internet policy challenges.